 What Can a Sinking Fund Be Used For?

 If you can think of a reason you might need to save for something, a sinking fund can be used for that, but there are some common sinking funds.
 Anytime you have big expenses that happen on a regular basis, that’s when you’ll put money aside.
 So, for example:

 One of the most common sinking funds is the vehicle.
-Whether you’re saving for a new car, or know you need to replace your tires every year, cars, can get expensive.
+Whether you’re saving for a new car, or know you need to replace your tires every year, cars can get expensive.
 (Here's how I saved close to $5k by getting by without a car for over two years.)

 Another smart sinking fund to have is a medical fund.
 While you may not know exactly what expenses will come up, you plan to spend a large amount of money on medical bills.
 The best way to come up with a number for medical expenses is to audit what you’ve spent in the last 3 years and average it out.